lebe-dev/config-factory/README.md

 ### Output files format

 You can specify output file names format with `outputFileFormat` property.
 It supports template variables too.

+## How it works

+1. Read main configuration and global variables from `config-factory.conf`, then read profiles from `profiles/*.conf`.
+2. Override variables with same names.
+3. Create template
+4. Write with

 ## Examples